 Latest Blog Posts:

 Music My Mother Would Not Like has recently partnered with HereItThere.com .
 An exciting combination of industry pieces and where to find live music.
 Below are the links to the posts.
+Also coming will be links to singer songwriter interviews and industry commentary.

 Tuesday, December 01, 2020